mjsmyth/abiquo-wiki-examples/README.md

 | response_payload | JSON or XML, inspect response Content-Type header |

 ## Properties
-Copy the sample properties file to `confluence_properties.json.txt` and change the values to appropriate ones for your environment.
+Copy the `confluence_properties_sample.txt` to `confluence_properties.json.txt` and change the values to appropriate ones for your environment.
 All properties are required.
 The properties are fully described below.

 ## Scripts